 Cycle Wellness Part 1: Seed Cycling

 In recent years, I have experienced new-to-me symptoms around my cycle, including night sweats and cramping.
 While the night sweats ended with my stress levels declining, my cycle began to fluctuate and increase in number of days.
-After regulating my cycle post birth control (link to this blog below), it stayed steady within the 28-30 day window.
+After regulating my cycle post birth control, it stayed steady within the 28-30 day window.
 In the last year or so, my cycles have been averaging 40 days, and up to 47 days.
 The increase in length has caught my attention.

 The particularly long 47 day cycle was a wakeup call and urged me to turn my attention towards being more curious, aware, and proactive in my menstrual health.
 I dug up what I had researched and compiled in 2015 when I was quitting birth control pills (hence why I recently posted Birth Control Detox Part 1 & Part 2).
 I was inspired to do another big sweep of research based off of what I am currently experiencing hormonally, namely longer cycles.
 I put in a full day researching online hormonal imbalance, general cycle “irregularities”, conditions like oligomenorrhea (cycles of 35+ days) and ovarian cysts (PCOS), and then spent an evening being with my womb and listening inward.
 The following day, I let the whole experience settle in and reviewed what I had researched to help inform my actions moving forward.